BenediktKronhardt/digitalToolbox_DataBusiness/_book/group1_BenediktKronhardt_BoergeMeyer.md

 \linespread{1}

 To assign the different countries in our dataset to either a developing or an industrialized country, we also imported a new csv file, which we named "dd".
-We created this file ourselves, based on data from the website
+We created this file ourselves, based on data from @ddcountries.

---> TODO: welche Webseite

 \linespread{1}